 The planning of watercourse crossings must consider tenure, user integration, timing constraints, existing plans and assessments, and pertinent policy and legislation.
 Watercourse crossings shall be designed, installed, maintained and deactivated in accordance with all applicable policy and legislation.
-See Section 7.6.2 and 7.6.3 for additional information on the implications of the Federal Fisheries Act.

 11.4.1 The company shall require approval for any crossing structure not listed in table 4 for the appropriate watercourse type.